Home

 “clear opening (CO in mm), e.g. 600 indicates CO = 600 mm.”

 Therefore, manufacturers must ensure that any stated clear opening reflects the actual, unobstructed internal dimension verified according to the EN 124-1:2015 definitions.
-Any projection that reduces the usable aperture invalidates the stated clear opening and renders the product non-compliant.
+Any projection that reduces the usable Frame aperture below the product’s stated Clear Opening value, will effectively invalidate that stated value and would render the product non-compliant and potentially unsafe for its intended person-entry application.

 BS EN 124 forms the legal and performance baseline for ductile iron access covers, setting not only the geometric definitions but also the requirements for testing, marking, and product classification by load class.